Scottie Barnes Player Props: Raptors vs. Hornets

-The Toronto Raptors, with Scottie Barnes, hit the court versus the Charlotte Hornets at 1:00 PM ET on Sunday.
+Scottie Barnes and the Toronto Raptors take on the Charlotte Hornets at 7:00 PM ET on Tuesday.

-With prop bets available for Barnes, let's look at some stats and trends to help you find good wagers.
+In this article, we look at Barnes' available prop bets, providing stats to help you figure out the best wagers to make.

 Scottie Barnes Prop Bets vs. the Hornets